-Launch of "English as a Medium of Instruction" (EMI) courses
+Launch of English as a Medium of Instruction (EMI) courses

 What is EMI? 🔎

-EMI ("English as a Medium of Instruction") refers to the use of English to teach academic subjects in countries where English is not the main language.
-This innovative approach can open up our courses to a wider international audience, and encourages new teaching practices.
+EMI (English as a Medium of Instruction) refers to the use of English to teach academic subjects in countries where English is not the main language.
+This innovative approach can open up our training courses to a wider international audience and promote new teaching practices.

-During this introductory module, participants will :
+During this introductory module, participants will:

-• Analyze linguistic, pedagogical and intercultural dimensions
+• Analyze linguistic, pedagogical, and intercultural dimensions

 • Reflect on their own teaching practices and contexts